chinmaypshetty-wq/equity-valuation-analysis/README.md

 # Equity Valuation and Strategic Analysis
 ## Project Overview
-This repository contains a full-scale fundamental and relative valuation of [Company Name] ([Ticker]), conducted as of July 1, 2024.
+This repository contains a full-scale fundamental and relative valuation of Sonic Healthcare Limited (SHL), conducted as of July 1, 2024.
 The objective of this project is to determine the intrinsic value of the firm's equity to provide a data-backed investment recommendation (Buy/Sell/Hold).

 Beyond pure financial modeling, this project integrates broader strategic, macroeconomic, and industry-level analyses to contextualize the numbers, bridging the gap between raw data and actionable business intelligence.